AMReX-Astro/Microphysics/sphinx_docs/source/templated_networks.rst

 ========

 With the same rate infrastructure, we are able to provide an analytic Jacobian for our reaction networks.
+The overall structure is the same as the ``rhs()`` function described above.

 .. note::